Does Dead Space Remake Have DLC or Microtransactions? Answered

 “We’re also learning from mistakes such as microtransactions, which we will not have, for instance, in our game.”Phil Ducharme, Dead Space Remake senior producer

-Though business models are fluid and subject to change, this is a rather definitive statement that also acknowledges past transgressions; Dead Space 3 caught quite a lot of heat for its insistence to lock various weapon upgrades behind a paywall.
+Though business models are fluid and subject to change, this is a rather definitive statement that also acknowledges past transgressions.
+Dead Space 3 caught quite a lot of heat for its insistence on locking various weapon upgrades behind a paywall.

 For Dead Space Remake, however, it looks like we’ll just have to screw our courage to the sticking place and get through the old fashioned way.